-Note that only one MODI report should be made on any business day.
-Where there are several modifications to a transaction during the course of the same business day, parties should not make an individual MODI report for each modification (see ESMA's Guidelines and Final Report of January 2020, p.25, paras.112 and 114, and p.61, para.372, respectively).131 See recommendation 9.5.
+Note also that only one MODI report should be made on any workingbusiness day.
+Where there are several modifications to a transaction during the course of the same workingbusiness day, parties should not make an individual MODI report for each modification (see ESMA's Guidelines and Final Report of January 2020, p.25, paras.112 and 114, and p.61, para.372, respectively).128 See recommendation 9.5.

-Modification of Table 2, field 14, Maturity Date, or Table 2, field 15, Termination Date, cannot be used to revive transactions after the reporting window has closed for their scheduled Maturity Date, that is, after the end of the business day following the maturity.
-Nor can a MODI report revive transactions after a termination or cancellation have been reported with Action Types ETRM or EROR, respectively, and after the reporting window for these reports has closed.
+Modification of Table 2, field 14, Maturity Date, or Table 2, field 15, Termination Date, cannot be used to revive a transaction after the reporting window has closed for its scheduled Maturity Date, that is, after the end of the workingbusiness day following maturity.
+Nor can a MODI report revive a transaction after a termination or cancellation have been reported with Action Types ETRM or EROR, respectively.
 If a transaction has been mistakenly terminated or cancelled, the continued exposure will have to be recreated by reporting a new transaction with Action Type = NEWT (and a new UTI in Table 2, field 1, UTI).

-While it is not possible to retrospectively modify data fields 2.14 and 2.15 after the deadline for reporting the modification (which would be one business day after the change comes into effect, except in respect of advance modifications of the Maturity Date, for which the reporting deadline would be one business day after the agreement to change the Maturity Date) but it is possible to modify other data fields after this deadline.
+While it is not possible to retrospectively modify the Maturity Date more than one workingbusiness day later or to modify the Termination Date after it has been reported, it is possible to modify other data fields after the Maturity Date plus one workingbusiness day or after the Termination Date.
 Such a "back-dated" modification requires that field 2.3 (Event Date) be reported as the date of the modification.
-But note that such a modification will only be included in the Daily Activity Report by the trade repository and not the Trade State Report.
-It is not possible to amend the Trade State Report after the reporting window for a Maturity Date or termination has closed, as this would require the Event Date to be reported as the current reporting date (see Recommendation 9.23) but this cannot be done, as the Event Date cannot be later than the Maturity Date under the Validation Rules.
+But note that such a modification will only be included in the Daily or Trading Activity Report by the trade repository and not the Trade State Report.
+It is not possible to amend the Trade State Report after the reporting window for a Maturity Date has closed or after termination has been reported, as this would require the Event Date to be reported as the current date (see Recommendation 9.23) but this cannot be done, as the Event Date cannot be later than the Maturity Date or Termination Date under the Validation Rules.